mikelone/USB_HID/README.md

 simpleUSB.c

-is a simple program to send the device information to the host computer.
+is a simple program to send the device's descriptor information to the host computer.

 ###USBdsc.c

 is the descriptor of the USB device.
-It has VID and the PID the device ID and product ID
+It has VID and the PID the vendor ID and product ID

 ###USB_test_driver.inf